 Should You Change Your Career?

-is in order.
-Perhaps the career you worked in before you had children is too demanding now that you have a family.
+Now that you've had some time away from your career, you may decide that a change is in order.
+Perhaps the career you worked in before you had children is too demanding to allow you to meet the needs of your family.
 Maybe you've discovered that you really didn't like what you were doing all that much, or you've developed new interests while away from work.